edugenia/edugenia.github.io/docs/tests.md

 ## Reporting dashboards

-All the stats you need, arranged in convenient visual dashboard and tables drill the data.
+All the stats you need, arranged in convenient visual dashboard and tables to drill the data.